Tel: (306) 786-1725

 if impounded, the Pound Fee is $50.00, plus $10.00 per day, for

 the first offence and $100.00, plus $10.00 per day, for subsequent offences within a 12-month period.

 - For the safety of children

-Prohibited areas for dogs are Kinsmen century field and all public playgrounds.
-Dogs are not permitted at Deer Park Golf Course from April 1st to October 31st each year.
-Dogs are allowed on leash at the Ravine Ecological Preserve.
+Prohibited areas for dogs are all public playgrounds and all sports fields such as ball diamonds and soccer pitches.
+Dogs are also not permitted at Deer Park Golf Course.
 These restrictions do not apply to a service dog with it's handler.